Aksonik/cg-clusters/README.md

 <img src="https://github.com/Aksonik/cg-clusters/blob/master/anima.gif" width="50%" alt="" >
 </figure>

 <b>Figure:</b> The clusters are determined based on a contact criterion.
+The periodic boundary conditions are taken into account.

 #### Command